Benchmarking Code of Conduct – 2023 Version

 - 5.1 Use information obtained through benchmarking only for the purposes stated and agreed to with the benchmarking partner.

-- 5.2 The use of communication of a benchmarking partner’s name with the data obtained or the practices observed requires the prior permission of the partner.
+5.2 Communicating a benchmarking partner’s name with the data obtained or the practices observed requires the prior permission of the partner.

 6. Principle of Legality

 - 6.1 If there is any potential question on the legality of an activity, don’t do it or take legal advice